 The above estimate includes the additions/changes to NSPI system only.
-The cost of the IC substation is not included.
+The cost of the IC substation facilities on the IC side of the point-of-change-of-ownership are not included.
 Items identified, to be determined (TBD), will be assessed by the SIS.